 2020 turns out to be a dismal year for the global economy, mainly as a result of the Covid-19 pandemic, and the measures taken to eradicate or control the disease by all governments.
 Private consumption plummeted as a result of various lockdowns, and also because of fear by people to move around going out shopping.
-International tourism (extremely important for Thailand) kind of disappeared overnight, and close to the end of 2020 has not made any substantial recovery, with flight in between countries severely limited.
-Thailand for all practical purposes has not opened its borders for tourists as of November 2020.
-Exports of goods has also decreased for most countries.
+International tourism (extremely important for Thailand) kind of disappeared overnight, and at the end of 2020 has not made any substantial recovery, with flights in between countries severely limited.
+Thailand for all practical purposes has not opened its borders for tourists as the beginning of 2021 (with few exceptions allowing visitors who comply with very stringent measures).
+Exports of goods has also decreased for most countries, including Thailand.
 If possible, governments have attempted to increase government consumption expenditure and investments.

-The graph below shows a lot of similarities and some differences between Thailand and important trading partners.
+The first graph below shows a lot of similarities and some differences between Thailand and important trading partners.
 The Chinese economy took a serious dive already in the first quarter, which can be explained by the fact that the pandemic started in that country.
-Thailand and the Eurozone countries also already showed decreasesin GDP compared to the last quarter of 2019, while the United States actually still showed some growth.
+Thailand, the Eurozone and the U.S.A. already showed decreases in GDP compared to the last quarter of 2019.

-The second quarter showed very steep decreases in GDP in Thailand, U.S.A. and the Eurozone countries, since this was a period when most countries were in a 'lockdown' significantly limiting freedom of movement for people and goods, and having an impact on industrial production, exports and imports.
-In Thailand the decrease of GDP is further accentuated by the fact that each month of closure of the country for foreign tourists, means approximately a 1 % decrease in GDP (that is 10 % for the year, if the situation continues, taking into account that some tourists still arrived in the first quarter of 2020).
-Interestingly, China already started recovering in the seconf quarter with a growth of 3.2 % from the 1st quarter.
+The second quarter showed very steep decreases in GDP in Thailand, U.S.A. and the Eurozone countries, since this was a period when most countries were in a first 'lockdown' significantly limiting freedom of movement for people and goods, and having an impact on industrial production, exports and imports.
+In Thailand the decrease of GDP is further accentuated by the fact that each month of closure of the country for foreign tourists, means approximately a 1 % decrease in GDP (that is about 10 % for the year).
+Interestingly, China already started recovering in the second quarter with a growth no less than 11.6 % from the 1st quarter.